Menu

 Log in

-Welcome to the online information center for the 2023 Suri Network Board of Trustees Election!
-Here you will find information on each of the candidates running for election, as well as an outline of the electronic voting process.
+Welcome to the online information center for the 2025 Suri Network Board of Trustees Election!
+Here you will find information on each of the candidates running for a seat on the Board of Trustees, as well as an outline of the electronic voting process.
 Below the Trustee Job Description, you will find this year's Trustee Candidate Statements.
 More information on how and when to vote will also be emailed directly to each member by Simply Voting, the organization managing our election process.

-Scroll down to view the 2023 Suri Network Board Trustee Candidates' statements.
-Members will be notified when the electronic vote opens at the end of May.
+Scroll down to view the 2025 Suri Network Board Trustee Candidates' statements.
+Members will be notified when the electronic vote opens mid May.
 Links to vote will be included in that email.
-Usually votes must be cast within 2 weeks of the start of the vote.
+Votes must be cast within 2 weeks of the start of the vote.
 Results will be tabulated and announced shortly after the voting period is completed.
 Please watch for the upcoming election email.

 Suri Network Board of Trustees – Trustee Job Description